davidmagbee/interviewprepkit/README.md

 These questions are meant to test your knowledge on a variety of concepts and technologies.
 For our purposes, you should be able to answer the CLI, Git, Most of Misc (some are Ruby/Rails specific), Express & Mongoose, APIs, RWD, CSS2, Databases, Javascript, OOJS, HTML & CSS, HTTP and React.

 - [ ] General Assembly Slips (Courtesy General Assembly): http://ga-dc.github.io/slips/
-- [ ] Front-End Trivia (Courtesy Ali Spittel) - https://docs.google.com/spreadsheets/d/1fi-SkXMeCrzOxMRGjLSDG7lvyLXhRdqTyh9XqwB5iQY/edit#gid=0 - I'd recommend making a copy of this file and then hiding the answers column to go through the list.
-You can then take your own notes.
-Some of these don't have answers.
-I'll work on filling those in at some point.
-- [ ] Back-End Trivia (Courtesy Ali Spittel) - https://docs.google.com/spreadsheets/d/1sXXqHApcuvmMNUtrsXAjD4h34y4rL8KG9Qe9d463WDc/edit#gid=0 - I'd recommend making a copy of this file and then hiding the answers column to go through the list.
-You can then take your own notes.
-Some of these don't have answers.
-I'll work on filling those in at some point.

 Answers coming soon.